Holocaust Museum LA

 Location & Nearby Attractions

-- Free admission on Thursdays and Sundays, making it accessible for everyone.
+- What are the admission fees?
+Admission is free on Thursdays and Sundays, with a nominal fee on other days, making it accessible for all.

 Closed - Opens 10:00 AM